 2. Restrictions on Cash and Due from Banks

 In return for services obtained through correspondent banks, the Bank is required to maintain non-interest bearing cash balances in those correspondent banks.
-At December 31, 2013 and 2012, compensating balances approximated \$150,000.
+At December 31, 2014 and 2013, compensating balances totaled \$150,000.

 3. Securities Available-for-Sale